KwameGH22/StepByStepCodeExecution/c4_project.md

 --Inside VS Code, and on the menu bar look for the three dots (...) and click to reveal the dropdown options: terminal and help.
 Hover on the terminal option to reveal new terminal option.

 **Step 00**
 --Select the new terminal option.
 Clicking on the new terminal option creates at the bottom the VS Code interface a new terminal with a menu bar.
 At the extreme right of the menu bar is located a group of menu icons.
-Adjacent to the + icon is the drop down icon which upon clicking opens up a menu list containing the GIT BASH option.
+Adjacent to the + icon is the drop-down icon which upon clicking opens up a menu list containing the GIT BASH option.

 **Step 00**
 --Selecting the Git Bash option opens the git bash terminal inside the local assignment project repository.